-The approx. 4 km long stretch from Enns to Asten, I have already covered by bike.
+The approx. 4 km long stretch from Enns to Asten, I had already covered by bike.
 The Jakobsweg (Way of St. James) follows here over asphalt ways the cycle track.
 Vreni and I have therefore continued our pilgrimage in Asten.

 This is how the Jakobsweg (Way of St. James) = cycle path from Enns to Asten looks like.
 Here it runs directly beside the railway.

 From the station the way leads into the village...

 ....and there I am at the fountain of the St. James' Church in Asten.

 The forecourt of Asten church with the fountain.